-The financial planning for future years is mainly driven by indexation of premiums in line with claims development, new range of risk-premium products as well as a best estimate new business and lapse approach for individual and a prudent renewal strategy in group that helps to keep the portfolio stable, but profitable.
-In addition, the financial planning is influenced by strict cost management to help to increase the profitability over the planning horizon.
+The financial planning for future years is mainly driven by indexation of premiums in line with claims development, new range of risk-premium products as well as increase of retail new business through stronger development of direct channel and increase of corporate new business through creation of Modular Group products to better meet employers' needs and budget.
+In addition, the financial planning is influenced by strict cost management, automation and digitalization of the business to help to increase the profitability over the planning horizon.